Ethos & Values

 - we value fairness, honesty and integrity.

-- we believe practice can always be improved, and maintain an open dialogue about how children learn best.
+- we believe practice can always be improved, and maintain an open dialogue about how children learn and what is important for them.

-- we value learning and development of pupils, staff and volunteers.
+- we value learning and development of pupils, staff, volunteers and our whole school community.

 - we continually reflect, evaluate and challenge our existing beliefs.

-- create a vibrant and engaging learning environment.
+- create an inclusive, vibrant and engaging learning environment.

 - have a secure subject knowledge of the curriculum.